opendatadiscovery/odd-platform/docker/README.md

 2. Go to the **Catalog** section

-You should be able to see metadata sample injected in the Platform
+You should be able to see metadata sample injected into the Platform

 ## Step 2: Configuring and running Collector to gather metadata from the sample data source